Tiffany N. Comprés

 About

-Tiffany represents companies around the world as an advocate in international arbitration and litigation, and also serves as an arbitrator with the ICC, AAA, DRC, and other arbitral institutions.
-Her experience encompasses a range of disputes, and she has particular experience in the international agriculture, food & beverage, cryptocurrency, shipping, construction, and energy sectors.
+Tiffany represents companies around the world as an advocate in international arbitration and litigation and also serves as an arbitrator with the ICC, AAA, DRC, and other arbitral institutions.
+Her experience encompasses a range of disputes, particularly in the international agriculture, food & beverage, and energy/oil & gas sectors.

-• Although she has worked on some of the most contentious international matters, it is Tiffany’s prior experience in agriculture and food & beverage that gives her an edge over many other lawyers.
-She worked in the family agriculture business for years handling international deals.
-Although business evolves and not all businesses are the same, her real-world experience in international transactions gives her a unique insight into her clients’ businesses and allows her to offer clients a unique blend of legal experience and business strategy that complements in-house management.
+Although she has worked on some of the most contentious international matters, Tiffany’s prior experience in agriculture and food & beverage gives her an edge over other lawyers.
+Having worked in the family agriculture business for years, handling international deals provides her real-world experience that translates into unique insights into her clients’ businesses.
+This background allows her to offer a rare blend of legal expertise and strategic business advice that complements in-house management.

 Having worked in the United States, France, and Italy, Tiffany regularly handles cases in English, Spanish, and French.
-She practices in all of the world’s major arbitration centers and under all the major arbitration rules, as well under as industry-focused rules including the DRC Rules (Fruit & Vegetable Dispute Resolution Corp.) and the AFI Rules (Association of Food Industries).
-She also handles all forms of international discovery, international award and judgment enforcement and collection, and Hague Convention procedures.
+She practices in all major arbitration centers and under all major arbitration rules, as well as under industry-focused rules, including the DRC Rules (Fruit & Vegetable Dispute Resolution Corp.) and the AFI Rules (Association of Food Industries).
+Additionally, she manages all forms of international discovery, award enforcement and collection, and Hague Convention procedures.

 Practices